 Content, Type and Nature of a Problem Statement in a Thesis

-Thesis is a central part of your graduate, post graduate or doctoral degree.
+is a central part of your graduate, post graduate or doctoral degree.
 So, it must be a well organized document.
-Every part of your essay should function in a way that supports the basic argument or problem statement of your research.
+Every part of your should function in a way that supports the basic argument or problem statement of your research.

 First of all it is important to understand that thesis is a formal paper and the rationale behind this exclusive document is just to add some original contributions to the previous stream of knowledge.